setms/book/docs/requirements/digest.md

 This can be a job title or a role performed by people that also perform other roles.
 The analyst serves as the principal interpreter through which requirements flow between the customer community and the software development team @@Wiegers2013.
+Business analysts have their own body of knowledge @@BABOK2015.

 **Requirements development** aims to collect good enough requirements to allow the team to start design and construction at an acceptable level of risk @@Wiegers2013.